ryyppy/flow-guide/guidelines/README.md

 - [4.2](#type-inference--non-exported-interfaces) **Non-Exported Interfaces**: Utilize the inference system for arrow functions, function body code as much as possible.

   > Why?
-Flow does a really good job inferring (guessing) your types.
+Flow does a really good job inferring (guessing) types.
   > You don't have to worry about uncovered edge-cases.
 If flow cannot infer a
   > type, it will report an error and will ask for more annotations.